suren-m/cw/labs/02_kubernetes/04_deployments.md

     kubectl apply -f cw-app.yaml
     ```

-    At this stage, if you're having issues with making your app image or manifest file, just deploy the one below or reach out to the instructor.
+    At this stage, if you're still having issues with your app image or manifest file, just deploy the one below or reach out to the instructor.

-    ```
+    ```bash
     # Only if you can't get the above steps to work
     kubectl apply -f https://raw.githubusercontent.com/suren-m/cw-app/master/cw-app.yaml
     ```